 Alternatives to Mothballs (And Why You Should Use Them)

-Learn how to make natural and DIY mothballs that will keep your clothes safe without the harmful side effects of chemical alternatives.
+Learn how to make mothball alternatives that will keep your clothes safe without the harmful side effects of chemical alternatives.

 We are adding the idea to your Ideas.

 Many households have been plagued by the tragedy of moths eating away at their clothing or crafting supplies.
 A clothing moth infestation can be heartbreaking and expensive.
 If you've ever battled clothing moths in your home, you know that it can give you a serious case of the creepy crawlies and anxiety for your stored items and clothing.